2025 Drinking Water Quality Report

 When You Turn on Your Tap, Consider the Source

-The water that is used by this system comes from the Cape Fear River, which is formed by the confluence of the Deep, and Haw River along the border between Chatham and Lee counties.
-We are a surface water treatment plant located at 310 West Duncan St. in Lillington, N.C.
+The Water that is used by this system comes from the Cape Fear River, which is formed by the confluence of the Deep, and Haw River along the border between Chatham and Lee counties.
+We are a surface water treatment plant located at 310 West Duncan St. in Lillington NC.

 Source Water Assessment Program (SWAP) Results